 - Income-Contingent Repayment (ICR)

-There are certain tax implications for this type of program so you’ll need to do your research in order to see if this plan is right for you.
+There are certain tax implications for this type of program.
+So, you’ll need to do your research to see if this plan is right for you.

-If you don’t want to pursue student loan forgiveness, refinancing your student loans is a great way to get your interest rate lowered and get better repayment terms than your original student loans.
+If you don’t want to pursue student loan forgiveness, refinancing your student loans is a great way to lower your interest rate and get better repayment terms than your original student loans.

-If you are thinking about refinancing, keep in mind that your student loans will become private student loans.
-Federal student loans offer protections that will no longer be available if you refinance.
-This could include loss of the following protections:
+If you're thinking about refinancing, keep in mind that your student loans will become private student loans once you refinance.
+Federal student loans offer protections that will no longer be available if you refinance, such as the following protections:

-Before choosing to refinance, make sure you are comfortable keeping up with student loan payments now as well as in the future.
-While it is hard to plan for events like job loss or financial hardship due to health issues, private loan lenders are less likely to offer help than the federal government if those situations occur.
+Before choosing to refinance, make sure you're comfortable keeping up with student loan payments now as well as in the future.
+While it's hard to plan for events like job loss or financial hardship due to health issues, private loan lenders are less likely to offer help than the federal government if those situations occur.

-Refinancing your loans, however, and lowering your interest rate may cut thousands of dollars in interest off your student loan debt.
+However, refinancing your loans and lowering your interest rate may cut thousands of dollars in interest off your student loan debt.

-The kind of repayment terms and interest rate you qualify for with refinancing depend largely on several factors, including, but not limited to:
+The kind of repayment terms and interest rate you qualify for with refinancing depends largely on several factors, including, but not limited to:

 If you have less than stellar credit or have a limited credit history, you may need a cosigner with excellent credit in order to qualify for student loan refinancing.

 Generally, a cosigner is someone you have a close relationship with, like a parent, sibling, close friend or mentor.
-If you do need a cosigner, make sure you pay your refinanced loan payments on time and in full, otherwise, your cosigner is financially responsible if you default on your student loans.
+If you need a cosigner, make sure you pay your refinanced loan payments on time and in full.
+Otherwise, your cosigner is financially responsible if you default on your student loans.

 Because there are so many student loan forgiveness and repayment options available to social workers, it’s wise to seek help in choosing the right path for you.

-Our consultants at Student Loan Planner have helped for over 750 people, saving them each thousands of dollars in the process.
-Your decision is too important to not have all the facts.
+Our consultants at Student Loan Planner® have helped over 10,500 clients, saving them each thousands of dollars in the process.
+Your decision is too important not to have all the facts.
 Book your student loan consult today and start finding relief from your student loan debt.

 Do you work in the social worker field?
 Did you know of any of these student loan forgiveness options?